 Pediatric dentistry focuses on preventive care and parent awareness of common dental problems in children, such as bruxism, thumb sucking and bottle feeding.

 We can never stress enough the importance of regular dental care and supervised personal care in children.
-Moreover, the Canadian Dental Association recommends a first visit to the dentist at the age of one year or within 6 months of the appearance of the first tooth of milk.
+Moreover, the Canadian Dental Association recommends a first visit to the dentist at the age of one year or within 6 months of the appearance of the first baby tooth.

 Parents should start flossing and brushing their child's teeth as soon as their first baby tooth is first seen.
 Once the children are old enough, they should teach them how to use them on their own.
 However, children should be supervised when using the toothbrush and dental floss at home.
 As they will need help until they reach the required dexterity, it is suggested to start by letting the child brush his teeth by himself, then brush them immediately afterwards.